Steven Kaplan (economist): Professional work

-He is an associate editor, Journal of Financial Economics, European Financial Management.
+He was an associate editor of Journal of Finance until 2000, the Journal of Financial Economics until 2021, and is an associate editor of European Financial Management.
+In 2025, he was elected as a Fellow of the American Finance Association.

+On Google Scholar, Kaplan has over 56,000 citations as of March 2026.

 Personal life

 He grew up in Danbury, Connecticut.
 In 1989, he married Carol Jane Rubin, the daughter of Louis Rubin, vice president of National Westminster Bank USA, in a ceremony in New York, New York.